-Year Ended December 31,
+Yea r En ded December 31,

-2015 2014 2013
+2016 2015 2014

 (In thousands)

 Total cash provided by (used in)

-Operating activities \$ 156,720 \$ 69,217 \$ 122,508
+Operating activities \$ 111,520 \$ 156,720 \$ 69,217

-Investing activities (175,718) (187,346) (53,396)
+Investing activities (78,291) (175,718) (187,346)

-Financing activities 66,489 419,146 57,918
+Financing activities (72,682) 66,489 419,146

-Increase in unrestricted cash, cash equivalents and federal funds sold \$ 47,491 \$ 301,017 \$ 127,030
+(Decrease) increase in unrestricted cash, cash equivalents and federal funds sold \$ (39,453) \$ 47,491 \$ 301,017

-During the years ended December 31, 2015, 2014 and 2013 we financed our operations primarily through our cash flows from operations.
-Additionally, during the year ended December 31, 2015 and 2014, we financed certain investing activities through our borrowings under our senior credit facility.
-At December 31, 2015, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$772.1 million.
-We also consider our \$181.5 million of investment securities available-for-sale to be highly-liquid instruments.
+During the years ended December 31, 2016, 2015 and 2014 we financed our operations primarily through our cash flows provided by operating activities.
+Additionally, during the years ended December 31, 2016, 2015 and 2014, we financed certain investing activities through our borrowings under our Senior Credit Facility.
+At December 31, 2016, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$732.7 million.
+We also consider our \$208.4 million of investment securities available-for-sale to be highly-liquid instruments.
+On January 25, 2017, we entered into a definitive agreement to acquire all of the equity interests of UniRush, LLC ("UniRush") for approximately \$147 million plus a minimum \$4 million annual earn-out payment for five years following the closing.
+We plan to finance the acquisition consideration, net of UniRush's cash balances, with a combination of cash from our consolidated balance sheet, borrowings under our Revolving Facility and, to a lesser extent, borrowings under committed short-term debt financing arrangements.
+We expect the acquisition close in the first quarter of fiscal 2017.

 We use trend and variance analysis as well as our detailed budgets and forecasts to project future cash needs, making adjustments to the projections when needed.
-We believe that our current unrestricted cash and cash equivalents and cash flows from operations, and borrowing capacity under our senior credit facility will be sufficient to meet our working capital, stock repurchase and capital expenditure requirements for at least the next year.
-Thereafter, we may need to raise additional funds through public or private financings or borrowings.
+We believe that our current unrestricted cash and cash equivalents, cash flows provided by operating activities, and borrowing capacity under our Senior Credit Facility and other committed sources will be sufficient to meet our UniRush acquisition commitment and working capital, stock repurchase and capital expenditure requirements for at least the next 12 months.
+Thereafter, we may need to raise additional funds through public or private financings or borrowings for future capital needs.
 Any additional financing we require may not be available on terms that are favorable to us, or at all.
-If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A common stock and our Series A convertible junior participating non-cumulative perpetual preferred stock.
+If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A common stock.
 No assurance can be given that additional financing will be available or that, if available, such financing can be obtained on terms favorable to our stockholders and us.